![]() |

 Facts

 Alan also acted as announcer for Marylebone Cricket Club at Lord's.
-He suffered a stroke in the early 21st century, leaving him without the free use of one arm.
+He suffered a stroke in the early 2000s, leaving him without the use of one arm.
+In the 1960s he was married to singer Yana (aka Pamela Guard).

 In 2016 Toby Hadoke released his Who's Round interview with Alan here.